JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

 ### Compiling using Tectonic

-The documentation can be also built using the [Tectonic](https://tectonic-typesetting.github.io) typesetting system.
-It is required to have a `tectonic` executable present in `PATH`, or to provide it using the `tectonic` keyword:
+The documentation can be also built using the [Tectonic](https://tectonic-typesetting.github.io) LaTeX engine.
+It is required to have a `tectonic` available in `PATH`, or to provide a path to the binary using the `tectonic` keyword:

 ```
 using Documenter